 Green Drake (Drunella Grandis)

 On Idaho’s Big Wood River the Green Drake hatch historically can begin as early as mid-June and continue well into July.
 What will kick off the Green Drake hatch is warm weather.
-Stormy, windy or a low pressure system is not the perfect time for this hatch.
-Mild days with sun and warm air is the perfect storm.
+Stormy, windy or low pressure systems are not the perfect times for this hatch.
+Mild days with sun and warm air is the perfect weather.
 This is usually a mid-afternoon hatch but it’s not unusual to find these guys going off early in the am or a nice spinner fall.
 Green Drake flies are usually in the size 8 to 10 and a good extended body dun will work.
 The nymphs are in the size 10 to size 12 on a 3X hook shank.